wp-plugins/my-optional-modules/readme.txt

 == Changelog ==
+* 5.5.6.8  addition: no comments (disables comments site-wide at the click of a button)
+* 5.5.6.8  unregistered variable: vote fix (Post votes module)
+* 5.5.6.8  Mini Loops addition: style: dropdown - list of post items with thumbnail, excerpt, and category links
+* 5.5.6.8  Mini Loops addition: style: slider - show_link (1/0: whether or not to show link text by default) - link_content (text content of the link (default is the post title)
 * 5.5.6.7  Takeover->Mini Loops (added) (shortcode: [mom_miniloop] - output a mini-loop of posts based on several configurable parameters
 * 5.5.6.6  Fixed minor glitch in script enqueueing
 * 5.5.6.5  Youtube for 404s removed (Takeover module)